Office of Telecommunications Policy

-After President Nixon took office in 1969, Clay T. Whitehead, Special Assistant to the President, pushed to establish an executive office dedicated to telecommunications policy.
+After President Richard Nixon took office in 1969, Clay T. Whitehead, Special Assistant to the President, pushed to establish an executive office dedicated to telecommunications policy.
 The White House Office of Telecommunications Policy (OTP) was established in 1970.
 In 1978, it was merged, along with the Commerce Department's Office of Telecommunications, into the newly created National Telecommunications and Information Administration (NTIA).

-Directors and Staff
+Directors and staff

-The first director of the OTP was Clay T. Whitehead who served from 1970-1974.
+The first director of the OTP was Clay T. Whitehead who served from 1970 to 1974.
 After Whitehead resigned, John M. Eger served as acting director from 1974 to 1976 until Thomas J. Houser was appointed OTP Director in 1976.

 Under Whitehead's tenure, notable individuals who worked at OTP include Supreme Court Justice Antonin Scalia, who served as General Counsel, and C-SPAN founder and CEO Brian Lamb, who handled Congressional and press relations.